 Probably should have done that.

-Uh, but still, I I just don't get it.
+But still, I just don't get it.

-I I I know I've done that before.
+I know I've done that before.

-They they called that 2003.
+They called that 2003.

 But the point is, let's take some calls right now before I'm never invited to fill in on this show again.

-Live free or die, by the way, is the book by Sean that's uh selling by the millions, and you got Labor Day Weekend coming up.
+Lift Free or Die, by the way, is the book by Sean that's selling by the millions.

-Uh, because this is Sean's first book, I believe, in 10 years.
+That might be just the thing to read because this is Sean's first book, I believe, in 10 years.

-I think this is no, I don't think I'm 100% sure I know.
+No, I don't think I'm 100% sure.

-Anyway, let's go to my former home of Maryland, where Chris is calling in.
+Anyway, let's go to my former home of Maryland where Chris is calling in.

-Chris, are you calling from College Park in a little place called Bentley's, or are you somewhere else?
+Chris, are you calling from College Park in a little place called Bentley's or are you somewhere else?

-Hello, you're talking to me.
+Hello, you talking to me?

-I am Chris, you're calling from Maryland.
+You're calling from Maryland.

-I'm a former Turp.
+I'm a former TERP.

-So I was uh waxing nostalgic.
+So I was waxing nostalgic.

 Right now I'm in Frederick County.

-I I know Frederick quite well.
+I know Frederick quite well.

-Uh what are your thoughts?
+What are your thoughts?

-Like I got mine, but my wife was scheduled to get hers, and that got put on hold due to this whole COVID thing.
+And that got put on hold due to this whole COVID thing.

 That's out the window.